openeuler-mirror/yocto-poky/documentation/migration-guides/migration-2.1.rst

 -  The minimum Git version has been increased to 1.8.3.1.
-If your host distribution does not provide a sufficiently recent version, you can install the buildtools, which will provide it.
-See the :ref:`ref-manual/system-requirements:required git, tar, python and gcc versions` section for more information on the buildtools tarball.
+If your host distribution does not provide a sufficiently recent version, you can install the :term:`buildtools`, which will provide it.
+See the :ref:`ref-manual/system-requirements:required git, tar, python, make and gcc versions` section for more information on the :term:`buildtools` tarball.

 -  The buggy and incomplete support for the RPM version 4 package manager has been removed.
 The well-tested and maintained support for